Falcon Crest: Creation

-The show was created by Earl Hamner, Jr., who had previously created The Waltons.
+The show was created by Earl Hamner Jr., who had previously created The Waltons.
 Hamner wanted to create a family drama involving the wine industry entitled The Vintage Years.
 He offered Wyman the lead role of Angela Channing.
 She said, "I told him I'd heard Barbara Stanwyck had turned it down.
 And he said that was an untrue rumor.
 It had never been offered to her."
 Hamner said he was looking for a "sympathetic actress" for the role.
 He called Wyman "one of the legendary stars ... a great actress", and insisted that though she was the ex-wife of US President Ronald Reagan who was elected as president in 1980, her casting had nothing to do with her connection to Reagan.
 Hamner said Wyman was chosen to add credibility to the role, and noted "The character is a harsh one.
 Miss Wyman's nice-lady image gives Angie more dimension and sympathy."

 Hamner's concept was "the flip side of The Waltons—this family was infected by wealth, whereas poverty had threatened his Depression story [in The Waltons]".
 After shooting the original pilot episode of the series, called The Vintage Years in the spring of 1981, featuring Wyman in a silver wig, the actress pushed for changes in Angela.
 Hamner had warned Wyman that the press would call Angela a female J. R. Ewing, the amoral oil baron from Falcon Crest's lead-in series, Dallas, played by Larry Hagman.
 Not wanting her character to simply be a J.R. clone, Wyman said, "I feel I'm representing all women in business.
 I may come off as a hard, tough character, but I want Angie to show she's also capable of love."

 CBS requested that Hamner make the show more like Dallas, which was the network's biggest hit at that time, and the show was retooled and the pilot reshot.
 The script was rewritten and several cast members changed for what became Falcon Crest.
 The series first aired in December 1981, when CBS scheduled Falcon Crest at 10 pm on Friday nights, right after Dallas.
 The Dallas-Falcon Crest double bill proved lucrative for the network and Falcon Crest was a top-20 show in the Nielsen ratings for several years.
 Both shows (like The Waltons) were produced for CBS by the same company, Lorimar Productions.

-In 2004, Newsweek described Falcon Crest as "Basically Dallas in the Napa Valley, with a female tyrant, Angela Channing, vineyards instead of oil rigs, a six-month coma and a plot to take over the world."
+By 1986, each episode of the series cost around $1 million to produce.